jkulbe-msft/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_05_Unleash_Productivity_Copilot_Chat.md

     Copilot generates a new Word document titled **FAQ Document**.

 1. Open this document to review.

+    > [!NOTE]
+    > If prompted, log in using the same credentials you provided when you logged in to OneDrive.

 1. Enable editing to verify and updatae the document as necessary.